vinhbui107/tango-with-django-project/README.md

 Project and exercises I've worked on in the "Tango with django 2 book".

 ## Installing
-In the project directory, you can run:
+In the project directory, follow thsteps:

 Run virtual environment
 ```